allenthomas01/ShapeAI_Python_and_Cyber_Security_Bootcamp/README.md

 - The python code fetches the weather data by using the openweathermap api.
 - You can use the api by creating an account and generating the api key from here  https://openweathermap.org/api for free.
+- When the code runs you will be asked to enter a city and the api will fetch the weather details for that city.
+- After the code runs the temperature , weather description , humidity , wind speed and the date & time will be returned as output.
-- Then the data is stored in a text file named myfile.txt
+- Then the data is stored in a text file named myfile.txt in your file manager.

 # Instructions